allo-media/text2num/doc/contribute.rst

 Submit changes
 --------------

-If you wish to contribute code or documentation the the project, you should first open an issue on https://github.com/allo-media/text2num/issues to describe what you intend to do, and
+If you wish to contribute code or documentation to the project, you should first open an issue on https://github.com/allo-media/text2num/issues to describe what you intend to do, and
 why: